89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Don’t use a misleading or clickbaity subject line to get someone to open your email.

-While a ton of glyph emojis, dollar signs, and exclamation marks turn prospects quicker than anything, you must also be careful not to annoy them.
+Using lots of emojis, dollar signs, and exclamation marks can get attention, but be careful not to annoy people.

-Or underestimate their knowledge by insinuating things you can’t provide by making false claims.
-It will only hurt your reputation with the prospect and their company.
+Or misjudge their knowledge by implying things you can’t provide and making false claims.
+It hurts your reputation with the prospect and their company.

-This approach will damage your credibility and make the recipient less likely to respond to your future emails.
+This will harm your credibility and make the recipient less likely to respond to your future emails.

 Keyword-friendly

-People often review emails they’ve received or opened previously by searching for the keyword that resonated with them most.
+People often check old emails by searching for the keyword that stood out to them.

 Mobile-friendly

-Considering only 1 in 5 email campaigns is not optimised for mobile devices, it’s fair to say your first chance of contact with your prospect is through their phone.
+Considering only 1 in 5 email campaigns are mobile-friendly, your first contact with prospects is likely through their phone.

-This statistic alone is why ensuring your sales email subject line is mobile-friendly is crucial.
+This is why it’s important to make sure your sales email subject line works well on mobile.

 Don’t attempt to use any email glyphs that only work via browser or use too many images that fail to load.